nicolassenechal/gdp-jac/README.md

-# Job advertisement
+# Job ads checkout application

-This is a simple job ad application written by NodeJs
+This is a simple job ads application written in NodeJs

 ## Getting Started